delftdata/valentine/README.md

 A python package for capturing potential relationships among columns of different tabular datasets, which are given in the form of pandas DataFrames.
 Valentine is based on [Valentine: Evaluating Matching Techniques for Dataset Discovery](https://ieeexplore.ieee.org/abstract/document/9458921)

+You can find more information about the research supporting Valentine [here](https://delftdata.github.io/valentine/).

 ## Experimental suite version

 The original experimental suite version of Valentine, as first published for the needs of the research paper, can be still found [here](https://github.com/delftdata/valentine/tree/v1.1).